buhrmi/buhrmi/README.md

   A talent scouting and content monetization platform.

 - **[Shitcoin Swap](https://github.com/buhrmi/shitcoinswap)**
-  The perfect tool to capitalize on your delusions.
+  A tool to capitalize on other people's delusions.

 ### Open-Source Tools